 We belong to the Epiphany Network of Churches under the directional leadership of Dr. Eric Mason.
 As a result we are direct church plant of Epiphany Fellowship Church in Camden, NJ under the visionary leadership of Pastor Doug Logan.
-We are also apart of the Acts 29 Network and SENT Network.
+We are also apart of the Acts 29 Network, the SBC, the BCMD, the DBA and SENT Network.

 how can i partner in this work?

 You can partner with us in three ways: